pratikpalashikar/indigo/_posts/2017-07-23-Stop-Thinking-Start-Programming.md

-###   Chapter 4: Pratice a lot
+###   Chapter 4: Pratice a lot	:

-   Start practicing the algorithm problems, there are many website which will provide with variety of problem statement and will tell you where you stand with respect to other algortihm spacec and time complexity.
+   Start practicing the algorithm problems, there are many website which will provide with variety of problem statement and will tell you where you stand with respect to other algortihms space and time complexity.

    -    Here are some the best website to start coding :